 Repetition: repeat 10-20 times, 2x daily

-Intro: This one is a must.
-95% of all my clients with Knee arthritis have weak glutes (buttock muscles).
-This changes the way the forces go through the knee meaning extra weight goes through the knee joint, esp the medial (inner) side.
+Intro: This one is a must!
+95% of all my clients with arthritis have weak glutes (buttock muscles).
+This changes the way the forces go through the knee meaning extra weight goes through the knee joint, especially the medial (inner) side.
 This can be easily corrected by strengthening the glutes

-Starting Position: Lie on your side with your hip and knees bent approx 90°, feet together.
+Starting Position: Lie on your side with your hip and knees bent approximately 90°, feet together.